 Believe.
 Often the number one factor in a survivor's recovery is whether or not they are believed.
 Add to this fact that statistically only 2-8% of sexual assault reports are false reports, and there is little reason not to believe a person when they tell you that they have been sexually assaulted.

 Safety.
 There could still be danger, especially if the assault just happened.
-Make sure he/she is in a safe place by offering to stay with them, or by offering for them to stay with you.
+Make sure they are in a safe place by offering to stay with them, or by offering for them to stay with you.
 There may also be medical needs that need to be addressed.
-Even if a survivor doesn't feel hurt, there may be internal injuries that she doesn't know about.
-Offer to go to a hospital, but it is very important that he/she isn't forced to go.
+Even if a survivor doesn't feel hurt, there may be internal injuries that they don't know about.
+Offer to seek medical treatment, but it is very important that they aren't forced to go.
 It is still the survivor's decision.